NicolaNardino/Blockchain.Ethereum/README.md

 ## Roadmap

 1. Add a back end storage layer to the web application, possibly NoSQL. --> done
+2. Run the Spring Boot Microservices in Docker container.
-2. A small GUI allowing to transfer Ethers abd exercise CoinManager and DepositManager.
+3. A small GUI allowing to transfer Ethers abd exercise CoinManager and DepositManager.
-3. Run the Spring Boot Microservices in Docker container.
+4. Javadoc.